-For those over age 65, in 2011, the Medicare program reimbursed U.S. hospitals \$3.5 billion for total knee replacements (the program's largest expenditure for a single procedure).46 In 2013, joint replacement procedures
+For those over age 65, in 2011, the Medicare program reimbursed U.S. hospitals \$3.5 billion for total knee replacements (the program's largest expenditure for a single procedure).
+In 2013, joint replacement procedures ranked fourth (total knee), seventh (total hip), 16th (partial hip) and 19th (revision knee replacement) of all musculoskeletal procedures.
+These procedures are projected to increase dramatically by 2030, particularly by persons under the age of 65.

-- In 2010, each total knee replacement revision surgery was associated with total costs, including direct costs of care and such indirect costs as wage losses, of \$49,360.48 - In 2012, over 1 million total joint replacements, at a cost of \$18.8 billion, were performed in the U.S.49 - By 2013, knee OA contributed more than \$27 billion in health care expenditures annually.23 - In 2013, each primary total knee replacement cost an average of \$20,293 and each revision TKA cost an average of \$26,388.23
+- In 2010, each total knee replacement revision surgery was associated with total costs, including direct costs of care and such indirect costs as wage losses, of \$49,360. - In 2012, over 1 million total joint replacements, at a cost of \$18.8 billion, were performed in the U.S. - By 2013, knee OA contributed more than \$27 billion in health care expenditures annually. - In 2013, each primary total knee replacement cost an average of \$20,293 and each revision TKA cost an average of \$26,388.